 Not sure whether it's Green or Black bin this week or what the collection days are over statutory holidays?

-Click here to see the dates of ALL collections for the period January 2016 to June 2017: Click here for May and August Bank Holidays 2017.
+Click here to see the dates of ALL collections for 2017 and up to June 2018

 Check the latest information and news at the Somerset Waste web site (click here)

 Green Bins, for those who subscribe, will be collected on the alternate weeks to black bins. (see below for what goes into each box)